Submit immunization forms on our Patient Portal.

 **If patient has started this series elsewhere, documentation of dates is required before we can administer subsequent doses.

 There are costs to receive injections; it is possible, but not guaranteed, that health insurance will cover those, if enrolled.
 For information about availability and cost, contact the Injection Clinic nurse at 225-578-5631.

 Students who need allergy injection administration must already have undergone allergy testing and have serum prepared; there is no allergist on staff at the Student Health Center.
 Allergy serum, immunotherapy instructions, and records can be hand-delivered by the student to the Injection Clinic, or an allergist can ship the items directly to the Student Health Center to the address below.
 Serum will be stored in the Injection Clinic refrigerator.
-Students will need to schedule an appointment with Dr. Timothy Honigman for "allergy shot approval" before shots can be started at the Health Center.
+Students will need to schedule an appointment with a medical provider for “allergy shot approval” before shots may be given at the Health Center.